 The 3 Largest Stadiums by Capacity

-Rungrado May Stadium is the largest football stadium in the world found in Pyongyang, North Korea.
-It has the capacity of 114,000 spectators.
-Its construction was completed in 1989, and it is used mainly for soccer matches, some athletic events, and mass games.
-It has a roof that features 16 curves that are arranged like a ring and has a floor space of around 2.2 million ft squared and a roof peak of over 197 ft from the ground.
+Rungrado 1st of May Stadium is the largest football stadium in the world.
+It is located in Pyongyang, North Korea.
+It has a capacity of 114,000 spectators.
+Its construction was completed in 1989, and it is used mainly for soccer matches and athletic events.
+The stadium has a scalloped roof with arches that appear like a magnolia blossom.
+The main pitch has an area of 22,500 square m.
+The total floor space of the stadium is 207,000 square m.

-Found in Johannesburg, South Africa, FNB Soccer City is the largest football stadium in Africa, and the third largest stadium in the world with a seating capacity for 94,736 fans.
-Besides, it is located next to the headquarters of the South African Football Association.
-The stadium staged and hosted the 2010 FIFA World Cup Final between Netherlands and Spain.
-The stadium featured the last public appearance of Nelson Mandela during the final closing ceremony of the world cup.
-In 1990, it became famous for the first speech of Nelson Mandela in Johannesburg immediately after his release from prison.
+The First National Bank Stadium in Johannesburg, South Africa, is the largest football stadium in Africa.
+It has a seating capacity of 94,736.
+The stadium hosted the 2010 FIFA World Cup final match between Netherlands and Spain.
+It also featured the last public appearance of Nelson Mandela during the final closing ceremony of the World Cup.

-Football plays a significant role in promoting international relations between countries because of its popularity over the world.
-For instance, the International Olympic Committee has more than 200 member countries, more than the total number of UN member states that has 192 member countries.
-Further, football plays a vital role in impacting international relations as it brings together people all over the world through media and technology, where people sit and watch major football matches such as FIFA World Cup at the same time.
+Football plays a significant role in promoting good international relations between countries because of its global popularity.
+For instance, the International Olympic Committee has over 200 member countries, more than the total number of UN member states (192).

 The Largest Football (Soccer) Stadiums In The World